jgmuchiri/labs-engineering-standards/docs/topics/code-quality.md

 Exceptions:

-- Programming languages not supported by Code Climate.
+- Programming languages not currently supported by Code Climate
+- The following types of code are currently exempt from code maintainability:
+    - Test code
+    - Data migration code

 ---

 ## (CQ-200) Robust Test Coverage

+Requirements:

-All repositories are required to maintain a test code coverage level of 30% and above for their `master` branch.
-Code coverage percentage *must* be updated at least once per day, ideally whenever code is merged into the `master` branch.
+- All repositories are required to maintain a test code coverage level of 30% and above for their `master` branch.
+- Code coverage percentage *must* be updated at immediately after code is merged into the `master` branch.
-The coverage percentage must be displayed on the README at the root of the repository.
+- The coverage percentage must be displayed on the README at the root of the repository.
+- All application code *must* be included in the coverage percentage, even if tests have yet to be written for the code.

 Rationale: